Diviee/Capstone-Project-2/README.md

 ## Welcome! 👋

-These challenges (https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this, you need a basic understanding of HTML, CSS and JavaScript.**

-## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.